-Die Another Day is the twentieth James Bond film, and the fourth and final film starring Pierce Brosnan.
+Die Another Day is the twentieth official James Bond film, and the fourth and final film starring Pierce Brosnan.
 It is widely regarded as the laughingstock of the Bond franchise –with ice-melting satellites, Bond surfing on a giant tidal wave, an invisible car, race-swapping technology, and a collection of terrible one-liners.
 Alongside Pierce Brosnan the film also stars Halle Berry (as “Jinx”), a well as Rosamund Pike (as the double-crossing “Miranda Frost”).
 In the famous scene of Halle Berry rising up out of the ocean water in a bikini was shot in Cadiz, Spain and was reportedly freezing cold at that time of year.
 It is an allusion to the iconic scene of Honey Ryder from Dr. No. When it was released, Die Another Day faced stiff competition from other spy movies: Tom Cruise in Mission Impossible, and Vin Diesel in XXX.